Nodric AMPfly global partnership adds five members to Winston Starts

 People are also reading…

-* AlgoDX (Sweden), which developed a medical device that uses machine learning and predictive analytics to assist clinical decision support that improves intensive care patient outcomes including sepsis.
+* AlgoDX (Sweden), which developed a medical device that uses machine learning and predictive analytics to assist clinical decision support that improves intensive-care patient outcomes, including for sepsis.

-* Epiguard (Norway), which makes reusable, hard-shell, single-patient transportation and isolation unit used by hospitals and ambulance services to safely move patients without risk to health-care professionals.
+* Epiguard (Norway), which makes reusable, hard-shell, single-patient transportation and isolation units used by hospitals and ambulance services to safely move patients without risk to health-care professionals.

 * Otivio (Norway), which offer home treatment therapy for muscular sclerosis that reduces spasticity and pain.